GRB 241105A: A test case for GRB classification and rapid r-process nucleosynthesis channels: Discussions

-\thisgrb exhibits two distinct emission episodes: an initial 1.5\,s spike followed by a prolonged emission component.
-We examined whether this burst aligns with classical EE GRBs, characterized by a hard initial spike followed by softer, prolonged emission \citep{Norris06, Perley09}.
-We compared the HR of \thisgrb with three well-studied short GRBs exhibiting EE: GRB~050724 \citep{Barthelmy2005}, GRB~060614 \citep{Gehrels06}, GRB~080503 \citep{Perley09}, as shown in Figure~\ref{fig:HR_T90}.
-We also included the long merger GRB~211211A in our analysis, which also exhibits the characteristics of an EE burst.
-In typical EE events, the extended component is spectrally softer than the initial spike \citep[e.g.,][]{Kaneko2015}.
-However, in the case of \thisgrb, we find that the second episode is spectrally harder than the first, in contrast to the canonical soft EE.
-While the temporal structure superficially resembles EE GRBs, the distinct spectral behaviour suggests that Episode 2 may not represent a classical EE component.
+\thisgrb, with a initial short spike followed by prolonged, weaker emission, places it firmly within the so-called "short+EE" GRB population.
+While this two-component profile is a defining characteristic of these events, \thisgrb exhibits a crucial difference that sets it apart from the classical examples of merger-driven EE GRBs like GRB 060614, GRB 211211A, and GRB 230307A.
+The EE in the case of \thisgrb is not as spectrally soft as typically observed in these well-studied events.
 Similar behavior has been noted in other nominally short GRBs at higher redshifts \citep{Dichiara_2021}, where EE is seen in the higher energy bands for short GRBs with $z>1$, challenging the conventional definition of EE GRBs.